 C4 is a popular energy drink brand.
 The company sells both canned drinks and pre-workout powder, and claims that their product line “fights fatigue with clinically studied ingredients.”

-But does C4 contain ingredients shown in research studies to improve energy levels, or are these just marketing claims?
-Does the brand use any potentially unhealthy additive ingredients?
+But does C4 contain ingredients shown in research studies to improve energy levels?
+Does the brand use any unhealthy additives?
 What do medical experts have to say about energy drinks?
-And how do real users rate and describe the effects of C4 energy drinks?
+And what was our Product Tester's honest experience trying C4?

-In this article we’ll answer all of these questions and more as we analyze the ingredients in C4 based on medical studies to give our take on whether or not the popular energy drinks are bad for you.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in C4 to give our take on whether or not the popular energy drinks are bad for you.

-We’ll share YouTube videos on C4 from credentialed medical professionals, and feature unsponsored customer reviews.
+We’ll share YouTube videos on C4 from credentialed medical professionals, and also share our Product Tester's honest experience trying this product.

 Ingredient Analysis

-The ingredients in C4 Original, Frozen Bombsicle flavor are shown above.
+The ingredients in C4 Performance Energy, Frozen Bombsicle flavor are shown below:

 Caffeine is one of the most effective compounds for enhancing energy, and is included in most commercial energy drinks.
 C4 contains 200 milligrams (mg) of caffeine, which is an effective dose.